lancar04/SeatFilla/README.md

 Simply run `npm test` and all your tests in the `test/` directory will be run.

+##Project structure

+- config contains a default.json and production.json application configuration file for things like the database connection strings and other configuration options. public is the publicly hosted folder with the homepage
+- src contains all the application source files
+- hooks will contain global hooks
+- middleware contains Express middleware
+- services has a folder for each service.
+A service has an index.js and a hooks folder for service specific hooks
+- app.js is the main application file which can be imported to test services
+- index.js imports app.js and starts the server on the ports set in the configuration file
+- test contains test files for the app, services and hooks

 ## Scaffolding

 Feathers has a powerful command line interface.
 Here are a few things it can do: